Nationalism: Civic and liberal

 Civic nationalism lies within the traditions of rationalism and liberalism, but as a form of nationalism it is usually contrasted with ethnic nationalism.
 Civic nationalism is correlated with long-established states whose dynastic rulers had gradually acquired multiple distinct territories, with little change to boundaries, but which contained historical populations of multiple linguistic and/or confessional backgrounds.
-Since individual's resident within different parts of the state territory might have little obvious common ground, civic nationalism developed as a way for rulers to both explain a contemporary reason for such heterogeneity and to provide a common purpose (Ernest Renan's classic description in What is a Nation?
+Since individuals living within different parts of the state territory might have little obvious common ground, civic nationalism developed as a way for rulers to both explain a contemporary reason for such heterogeneity and to provide a common purpose (Ernest Renan's classic description in What is a Nation?
 (1882) as a voluntary partnership for a common endeavor).
 Renan argued that factors such as ethnicity, language, religion, economics, geography, ruling dynasty and historic military deeds were important but not sufficient.
 Needed was a spiritual soul that allowed as a "daily referendum" among the people.
 Civic-national ideals influenced the development of representative democracy in multiethnic countries such as the United States and France, as well as in constitutional monarchies such as Great Britain, Belgium and Spain.

-German philosopher Monika Kirloskar-Steinbach does not think liberalism and nationalism are compatible, but she points out there are many liberals who think they are.
-Kirloskar-Steinbach states:

-Justifications of nationalism seem to be making a headway in political philosophy.
-Its proponents contend that liberalism and nationalism are not necessarily mutually exclusive and that they can in fact be made compatible.
-Liberal nationalists urge one to consider nationalism not as the pathology of modernity but as an answer to its malaise.
-For them, nationalism is more than an infantile disease, more than "the measles of mankind" as Einstein once proclaimed it to be.
-They argue that nationalism is a legitimate way of understanding one's role and place in life.
-They strive for a normative justification of nationalism which lies within liberal limits.
-The main claim which seems to be involved here is that as long as a nationalism abhors violence and propagates liberal rights and equal citizenship for all citizens of its state, its philosophical credentials can be considered to be sound.